Paulo-Dandrea/CodeLeap-Test/README.md

 yarn dev
 ```

-There are, still, some bonus points and refactors to do.
+There are, still, some bonus points, bugs and refactors to do.
+But feel free to consider as an MVP.

 ### Built with:
 - Next
 - Typescript
 - CSS Modules
 - Redux

-### Bugs to fix:
-- [] Users enter directly on the home page.